no-day/create-fp-ts-lib/README.md

 npm init fp-ts-lib
 ```

 and then follow the questions asked by the CLI.
+The first run may be slow

 ## Features